idaholab/moose/framework/doc/content/syntax/Materials/index.md

 !listing ex08_materials/include/materials/ExampleMaterial.h line=computeQpProperties

 In the source file the method is defined.
-For the current example this definition computes the "diffusivity" as well another term, refer to [ex08_materials.md].
+For the current example this definition computes the "diffusivity" as well another term, refer to [ex08_materials.md optional=True].

 !listing ex08_materials/src/materials/ExampleMaterial.C start=ExampleMaterial::computeQpProperties